spacetelescope/braindump/move_to_github_#4/notes-move-to-github.rst

 Whatever is decided, at the all JWST pipeline code should be installable by one command.

-    1. Keep it as it is
+- Keep it as it is

   There was a general dislike of namespaces and the nested directory structure we have to use currently.

-    2. Install all JWST code under one directory, e.g.
+- Install all JWST code under one directory, e.g.

   jwst
       stpipe

       models

-             bias_drift
+      flat_field

+      ramp_fitting

+      ...

       other steps

       ...

       tools packages

 Note: stpipe and models maybe used as standalone packages by other projects (WFIRST?)
       Should we keep them in a common jwst/ directory or is it better to package them as separate packages?

       How about the jwst_tools packages?
 Are they general data analysis tools or are they JWST specific?

 Github organization
 +++++++++++++++++++

-    1. Keep things as they are - 3 repos ,jwst_lib, jwst_pipeline, jwst_tools.
-This was not
-       a popular option.
+- Keep things as they are - 3 repos ,jwst_lib, jwst_pipeline, jwst_tools.
+This was not a popular option.

-    2. Have all jwst code in one repo mimicking the installaiton structure in 2 above.
+- Have all jwst code in one repo mimicking the installaiton structure in 2 above.

+    This was the preferred option among those present.

     Same Note as above applies here.

     Advantages:

        This has the advantage of having common Travis CI tests which run on every PR to test the integrity of the pipeline, i.e. it's easier to handle dependencies between steps by having